henriquejpb/spice-http/README.md

 ## Components

 ### Spice\Http\MessageInterface
-Represents the common behaviour of both HTTP requests and reponses, such as setting headers and body content.
+Represents the common behaviour of both HTTP requests and responses, such as setting headers and body content.

 #### Considerations about headers
 Like explained before, no checks will be done in headers names or values.
 It's up to the programmer to set proper headers, observing HTTP versions differences.

-When setting headers, try to use hyphenized lowercase names like `'content-type'`, altough the following formats and its variations are also accepted:
+When setting headers, try to use hyphenised lowercase names like `'content-type'`, although the following formats and its variations are also accepted:

  - `'Content-Type'`
  - `'Content_Type'`